Ecosia: Availability

 Ecosia can be used on any web browser from ecosia.org.
 Web browsers can also be configured to use the search engine from a built-in user interface without having to load a web page first.

 Ecosia can be made the default built-in search engine on Google Chrome, Firefox, Safari, Microsoft Edge, and other browsers as by downloading the extension from the Chrome Web Store or Mozilla's Add-on site, among others.
 In Mobile phones, Ecosia has its own Chromium-based web browser app in Google Play Store and App Store.

-As of 26 January 2016, with its version 26 release, the Pale Moon web browser has included Ecosia as its default search engine, as has the Polarity web browser since its release in 15 February 2016.
+As of 26 January 2016, with its version 26 release, the Pale Moon web browser has included Ecosia as a built-in search engine option, as has the Polarity web browser since its release in 15 February 2016.
 Ecosia also briefly was the default search engine of the Waterfox web browser starting with version 44.0.2.
 Vivaldi has included Ecosia as a default search engine option since its version 1.9 release.
 In March 2018, Firefox 59.0 added Ecosia as a search engine option for the German version.

 As of 12 March 2020, Ecosia was included as a default search engine option for Google Chrome in 47 markets, the first time a not-for-profit search engine appeared as a choice to users.
 On 14 December 2020, Apple's Safari web browser added Ecosia as a search engine option in macOS Big Sur 11.1 and iOS/iPadOS 14.3.
 On 28 January 2021, Ecosia became an official search engine on the Brave browser as a result of a partnership announced that day by both companies.